Back to all posts

 Telekom Glasfaser with Zyxel SFP ONT

-I’m lucky to have Deutsche Telekom’s fiber service piped directly into my home.
-While the standard Glasfasermodem gets the job done, I wanted to switch to an SFP module.
-This way, I can plug the fiber directly into my switch, eliminating an extra device and its power supply.
-Good news: It’s straightforward.
-Here’s the rundown.
+I have Deutsche Telekom’s fiber service running to my home.
+The standard Glasfasermodem works fine, but I wanted to use an SFP module instead — plug the fiber directly into my switch, eliminate an extra device and its power supply.
+The good news: it’s straightforward.

 I settled on the Zyxel PMG3000-D20B, also branded as “Digitalisierungsbox Glasfaser Modem”.
 You can find it on eBay for about 50€.
 It supports speeds up to 2.5G and works with most networking hardware.
 However, compatibility varies, so check your hardware documentation.
 For example, my Aruba Instant On 1960 had no issues, but some Unifi models reported packet loss.

-After talking to the customer support to understand the process of changing the modem, I understood that Deutsche Telekom registers the “Modem ID” (PLOAM ID/SLID) in their backend, and there supposedly can only be one active modem at a given point in time.
-Since I have not done this before and wanted the option to just revert to the original modem, I instead mapped the ID from my original modem to the Zyxel module.
+After talking to customer support, I learned that Deutsche Telekom registers the “Modem ID” (PLOAM ID/SLID) in their backend, and only one modem can be active at a time.
+Rather than having them register a new ID, I copied the ID from my original modem to the Zyxel module — this way I can always revert if needed.

 manufactory